chuu-shin/chuu-shin.github.io/README.md

 <br>
 As an engineer, <span style="color:#4B89DC">I’m motivated by the desire to make a beneficial impact on a large scale.</span> I believe generative AI has tremendous potential to revolutionize the medical field, which is **<span style="color:#4B89DC">WHY</span>** I'm currently interning at [KAIST AAILab](https://aai.kaist.ac.kr), researching deep generative models.

-As an engineer,  I believe generative AI has tremendous potential to revolutionize the medical field, which is why I’m currently interning at the KAIST AAILab, researching deep generative models.

 <br>

 ***